What is an Exercise Science Major?

 - Athletic coach

-Individuals wanting to coach other individuals, such as adult athletes, in physical fitness, health wellness, sport injury recovery and/or nutrition may be interested in pursuing a bachelor's degree in exercise science.
-Individuals wanting to become a physical education teacher for grades P-12 will need to earn a Bachelor of Science in Physical Education and a teaching license.
+Individuals wanting to coach other individuals, such as adult athletes, in physical fitness, health wellness, sport injury recovery, or nutrition, may be interested in pursuing a bachelor's degree in exercise science.
+Individuals wanting to become a physical education teacher for grades K-12 will need to earn a bachelor of science in physical education and a teaching license.